 The Southern Minnesota Regional Science and Engineering Fair Program is affiliated with the Intel International Science and Engineering Fair (Intel ISEF) Program.
-Rules are set-forth by Intel ISEF; these rules are followed exactly as listed on the Intel ISEF website for students in grades 6-12, competing at the Middle School/Senior High School Division.
+Intel ISEF rules are followed exactly as listed on the Intel ISEF website for students in grades 6-12 competing at the Middle School/Senior High School Division.
 At the elementary level, grades 3-6, the rules are modified and simplified.
-If in doubt about any aspect of the rules, check with the Regional Science Fair Office.
+If in doubt about any aspect of the rules, check with the Regional Science and Engineering Fair Office.
 The changes are designed to reduce paperwork while ensuring student safety.

 All students at the local level must have the "Elementary Project Approval Form" completed before the project is started.
 For most projects this form signed by the student(s), a parent, and/or classroom teacher is sufficient.
 The purpose of this form is to ensure that the student has a project that is safe and that he/she will have a positive learning experience.